phalvesr/Microcontrolled-Light-Bulb-Dimmer/README.md

 <p>This code is open-source, but you should pay attention to some things like:</p>
 <ul>
   <li>In Brazil we use 60Hz, but it is a fact that some countries work with 50Hz AC frequency, which means you might need to change some equations used on the code.</li>
   <li>Another point is the hardware.
-Since this project is an embadded system it is very hardware dependent - like for example the crystal frequency used to generate the clock for the PIC microcontroller, which affects the timer, so I recomend you to keep the same hardware.</li>
+Since this project is an embadded system it is very hardware dependent - like for example the crystal frequency used to generate the clock for the PIC microcontroller, which affects the timers - we recomend you to keep the same hardware.</li>
 </u>